 Amazing build quality.
 It's entirely made out of plastic but it's very solid and doesn't feel like it would break if dropped.
 The keycaps are two separate keycaps, as seen in the photo above, and you can replace the top one in case the lettering fades off.
 The keys are very stable, but the space bar has a bit of wobble to it.

-Decent ergonomics.
-There's one incline setting and no wrist rest, but the entire shape of the keyboard is slightly sloped inwards, as seen in the photo above, making it comfortable to type on.
+This keyboard has acceptable ergonomics.
+It has one incline setting and no wrist rest, but the entire shape of the keyboard is slightly sloped inwards, as seen in the photo above, making it comfortable to type on.

 There's no backlighting on this keyboard.